project-init/terraform-aws-grpc-service/README.md

 # Project Init AWS Grpc Service

 Module used to help create the ECS and Load balancing infrastructure for a Grpc server.
+This is an opinionated module, where the outcome should result in a grpc service which registers the default grpc healthcheck, existing at

+`<service>.<domain>:443`

+Assumes you have an existing load balancer and https listener you will attach to.

 ## Quick Start